Monthly Electrical Costs to Run a Swimming Pool

 Single Speed Pumps

-Single-speed pumps tend to use more energy than variable speed pumps, as they cannot regulate their energy use in the same way that variable speed pumps can.
+Single-speed pumps tend to use more energy than variable speed and dual speed pumps, as they cannot regulate their energy use like variable speed pumps.
 The single-speed pumps run at their maximum speed regardless of their task, thus wasting energy and costing you more per month.

 Heaters/Heat Pumps

-The cost of using a heat pump for your pool depends on two things: the size of your collection and the temperature you are heating your pool to.
-Larger-sized pools and high temperatures will use more electricity than heating a smaller pool or choosing a lower temperature.
+The cost of using a heat pump for your pool depends on two things: the size of your collection and the temperature at which you are heating your pool.
+Larger-sized pools and high temperatures will use MUCH more electricity than heating a smaller pool or choosing a lower temperature.

-Your pool’s temperature is obviously up to personal preference, but a lower water temperature might be an excellent place to start if you’re looking to cut costs.
+Your pool’s temperature is obviously up to personal preference, but a lower water temperature might be an excellent place to start if you want to cut costs.

 Use this pool heater size calculator to break down the annual cost of running a heat pump in different regions and different temperature zones.
-Depending on your area and the expected period of use (summer versus year-round), the median monthly price point for the heat pump system is between $100-300.
+Depending on your area and the expected period of use (summer versus year-round), the median monthly price point for the heat pump system is between $120-$300.
+This number will be much less if you only plan to heat the pool by a few degrees or if your pool is smaller than the average pool.

-We also want to point out – there is a significant drop in the cost of running a heat pump if you use a pool cover.
-Adding a pool cover can bring the average price down to $25-100 per month.
-Check out my top rated pool covers for specific recommendations.
+It is also worth pointing out that there is a significant drop in the cost of running a heat pump if you use a solar pool cover.
+Adding a solar pool cover can reduce the average price to $25-$100 per month.
+Check out my top-rated pool covers for specific recommendations.

 Get My Free Pool Care Checklist